 Anti-Biden Antifa attack Portland police officers forcing cops to retreat

-Antifa protesters gathered in Portland on Wednesday to voice dissatisfaction with newly sworn-in President Joe Biden and have clashed with authorities, at one point taking a police officer's bicycle, authorities said.
+Antifa protesters in Portland clashed with authorities Wednesday as they gathered to voice dissatisfaction with President Joe Biden, forcing officers to retreat and taking at least one police bicycle, authorities said.

-The Portland Police Bureau said several events were planned in the city and multiple arrests have been made.
-A crowd gathered near the headquarters for the Democratic Party of Oregon Portland, which had its windows smashed and exterior vandalized, police said.
+The Portland Police Bureau said several events were planned in the city just hours after Biden was sworn in and multiple arrests have been made.
+A crowd of up to 150 gathered at Revolution Hall around 2 p.m. and marched to the headquarters of the Democratic Party of Oregon, Portland police Sgt.
+Kevin Allen said.

-Calls and message to the party headquarters were not immediately returned.
+Some in the group smashed windows and vandalized the building with graffiti.
+Calls and messages to the party headquarters were not immediately returned.

 WARNING: GRAPHIC LANGUAGE

+When the group left the area and marched to a nearby park, police officers made "targeted arrests" in connection to the damage at the Democratic headquarters.
+The group later dispersed.

-Up to 150 gathered at Revolution Hall around 2 p.m.
-When officers on bicycles entered the crowd to tell someone to remove metal poles affixed to a banner, they were swarmed and pelted with objects, Portland police Sgt.
-Kevin Allen said.
+At one point when officers on bicycles entered the crowd to tell someone to remove metal poles affixed to a banner, they were swarmed and pelted with objects, Allen said.

 A video posted online shows a crowd of protesters trying to take one officer's bicycle.